AnushaAmbati96/AnushaAmbati96/README.md

 - 👋 Hi, I’m @Anusha Ambati
-- 👀 I’m interested in Data modelling, data visualization and alanytics
+- 👀 I’m interested in Data modelling, data visualization and analytics
 - 🌱 I’m currently working as Data Analyst
 - 💞️ I’m looking to explore the next opportunities in my career
 - 📫 How to reach me@ anusha101ambati@gmail.com